sav-che/TL-2/Authors/Blakely, William Faris {std. Blakely}.md

-> [!cite] BHL link: this entry starts at [page 196](https://www.biodiversitylibrary.org/item/103859#page/206/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 196](https://www.biodiversitylibrary.org/page/33265393) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Blakely, William Faris (1875-1941), Australian (New South Wales) botanist and collector, on the staff of the Jenolan Caves 1898, associated with J.H.
-Maiden, on the staff of the Sydney Botanic Gardens 1900, assistant at the National Herbarium of New South Wales, Sydney 1913-1940, worked e.g. on Acacia, Loranthus, and Eucalypts, in retirement Honorary Custodian of the New South Wales *Eucalyptus* collection. (*Blakely*).
+Maiden, on the staff of the Sydney Botanic Gardens 1900, assistant at the National Herbarium of New South Wales, Sydney 1913-1940, worked e.g. on Acacia, Loranthus, and Eucalypts, in retirement Honorary Custodian of the New South Wales *Eucalyptus* collection.
+**Abbreviated name**: *Blakely*

 #### Herbarium and types